‘Iron Mike’ Believes Tyson Fury’s Mental Strength Could Win The Day Against Wilder

 “Although Wilder’s punch is strong, nothing can compare to the mental strength Fury has shown both in and out of the ring.
 It’ll be a close call, but I think Fury’s got a true fighting chance.”

 And Mike Tyson isn’t the only heavyweight who’s backing Fury to deliver the goods.
-Both Lennox Lewis and Evander Holyfield believe Fury can dethrone Wilder on Saturday if the WBC championship fight goes the distance
+Both Lennox Lewis and Evander Holyfield believe that Fury can dethrone Wilder on Saturday — if the WBC championship fight goes the distance

-Wilder’s punching power has been tipped to win the fight in the early stages but Lewis and Holyfield both believe if Fury stays on his feet the fight is his for the taking.
+Wilder’s punching power has been tipped to win the fight in the early stages, but Lewis and Holyfield both believe that, if Fury stays on his feet, the fight is his for the taking.

-Holyfield explained, “I think with Deontay’s power, he might be able to end it early, but if Tyson can frustrate him and it goes the distance, then it could go either way.
+Holyfield explained, “I think with Deontay’s power, he might be able to end it early, but if Tyson can frustrate him and it goes the distance, then it could go either way.”

 “Tyson’s always been the bigger fighter.
 In fighting Deontay it’s the same case.
 If things get difficult he’s (Fury’s) got more experience and a lot of tricks.”

-Former undisputed heavyweight king, Lennox Lewis, echoed Holyfield’s sentiments and said, “If it goes the distance then it belongs to Tyson Fury.
+Former undisputed heavyweight king, Lennox Lewis, echoed Holyfield’s sentiments.
+Lewis said, “If it goes the distance then it belongs to Tyson Fury.
 If it’s a short fight, it belongs to Deontay Wilder.”

-It’s safe to say there’s a lot at stake in the battle of the unbeaten fighters, not least a potentially lucrative unification bout against the WBA, IBF and WBO heavyweight champion Anthony Joshua.
+It’s safe to say that there’s a lot at stake in the battle of the unbeaten fighters — not least a potentially lucrative unification bout against the WBA, IBF, and WBO heavyweight champion Anthony Joshua.

-Yet win, lose, or draw.
-Either way, something epic is coming our way this Saturday.
+Win, lose, or draw — something epic is coming our way this Saturday.